 A defendant does not have the right to a bench trial.
 In most criminal cases, you do still hold your constitutional right to a jury trial, but this isn’t the same case for a bench trial.
 A defendant does have the right to give up or waive their right to a jury trial, but the prosecutor might push back against this.
 If the prosecutor objects or the judge rejects the defendant’s right to waive, the trial will go before a jury.

-How Can Scott C. Nolan Defend Me Against A Criminal Charge In Virginina?
+How Can The Law Office of Scott C. Nolan, PLLC Defend Me Against A Criminal Charge In Virginina?

 If you’re accused of breaking the law in or near Fairfax, Virginia, don’t plead guilty and do not try to be your own criminal defense lawyer, either.
 Everyone has the right to a lawyer in the United States, but settling for a public defender is not as beneficial as hiring a private lawyer.
 Defending yourself is not a wise choice either, as it puts your family, freedom, and future at even more risk.